 Edmontonians value our natural areas and environment, anchored by the gem that is our river valley.
 With a longstanding interest in environmental protection and sustainability issues, Don was honoured when Mayor Mandel asked to take a lead role on environmental initiatives.
 In this role, Don has pursued a number of initiatives to reduce the city’s environmental footprint, bringing down costs for taxpayers along the way.

-Among other achievements in this role, Don drove an initiative to “green” the city’s many festivals, and shepherded an award-winning Environmental Strategic Plan through council, followed by a practical Green Building Plan for the city.
+Among other achievements in this role, Don started an initiative to “green” the city’s many festivals, and shepherded an award-winning Environmental Strategic Plan through council, followed by a Practical Green Building Plan for the city.
 These will guide Edmonton’s future development in ways that encourage the preservation of green space and help keep the city’s environment clean and healthy.
 Don also led the push to accelerate the conversion of street lights to LED lighting technology.
 This will substantially reduce energy use and maintenance, which will also lower the city’s streetlight costs by up to $50 million over the next 20 years.